jindadu00/jindadu00.github.io/_pages/includes/project.md

 <!-- - `AAAI 2024` [Emotion Rendering for Conversational Speech Synthesis with Heterogeneous Graph-Based Context Modeling](https://arxiv.org/abs/2312.11947), Rui Liu, Yifan Hu, **Yi Ren**, et al. [![](https://img.shields.io/github/stars/walker-hyf/ECSS?style=social&label=Code+Stars)](https://github.com/walker-hyf/ECSS) -->

-- **Interactive Drawing Robot**(2024)

-  **Jinda Du**, Shaoli Hu, Hang Chen

-  The algorithm we adopted is capable of recognizing and complementing the user's creative intent, enabling the robot to make meaningful artistic contributions.
-This requires the robot not only to understand the existing elements on the canvas but also to dynamically adjust its creative process based on partial strokes or descriptive prompts provided by the user.
-By responding to text descriptions or drawing inputs, the robot can refine its actions in real time, ensuring that the output aligns with the user’s expectations.

-  **Hardware Design**: Developed a low-cost XYZ-structure CNC plotter to replace expensive robotic arms, using stepper and servo motors for precision control in X, Y, and Z axes.
-Implemented Arduino microcontroller to manage motion via G-code.

-  **Software Development**: Designed Python scripts for image-to-G-code conversion and implemented real-time control using Processing IDE.
-Enhanced image processing pipeline with threshold segmentation, morphological operations, and mask application for dynamic drawing generation.

-  The video will be updated soon.